SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/04-greedy-algorithm/greedy-algorithm.md

 Solution:
 Using Greedy algorithm.

-1. Pick the place that has the most point and will fit into the the time capacity you have.
+1. Pick the place that has the most points and will fit into the the time capacity you have.
-2. Pick the next place that has the most point and will fit into the the remaining time capacity you have.
+2. Pick the next place that has the most points and will fit into the the remaining time capacity you have.
 And so on.

 ```java